w3c/wai-tutorials/source/tables/index.html.erb.md

 -   **People using a screen reader** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and can only distinguish header cells from data cells if they are properly marked up.

--   **People using personal stylesheets** can have header cells more prominently styled for easy recognition when there is a difference between the elements used for header and data cells.
+-   **People using user stylesheets** can have header cells more prominently styled for easy recognition when there is a difference between the elements used for header and data cells.

 ## How to make tables accessible